Abdalla-Eldoumani/snake-game/README.md

 ## Features

 ### Multi-Level High Score System
-The game includes a comprehensive persistent high score system:
+The game includes a comprehensive persistent high score system with advanced corruption protection:
 - Separate high scores tracked for each of the three game levels
 - Scores are automatically saved to `file.txt` in structured format when new records are achieved
 - File format: `LEVEL1:score\nLEVEL2:score\nLEVEL3:score\n`